luk3yx/stdinbot/README.md

 An example miniirc bot.
 If you want to make your own bot, you can use this as the base.

+## relay.py

+A miniirc-based relay bot.
+Edit the networks list before using.

 # miniirc

 A simple IRC client framework.